harry5z/Sanguosha/README.md

 Wine: used to increase the damage carried by player's next attack (this turn) by 1 during turn_deal, or to save a player HIMSELF when he is dying.
 By default, wine (used to increase damage) can be used once per turn.

+1/4/2014:
-1/4/2014: Fixed card equality bug: added unique ID to each real card, also made equality check faster.
+Fixed card equality bug: added unique ID to each real card, also made equality check faster.

+1/5/2014:
+Added two instant type cards: Duel and neutralization.
+Fixed game flow bug brought up by Duel (when turn_player dies in a duel)

+Neutralization: while anyone uses an instant type card, or when a delayed type card is to be decided, any player can deal an Neutralization to cancel the effect of this special-type card.
+Of course, Neutralization itself is a special-type card so its effect can be neutralized as well.

+Duel: Used by a player to duel with another player during turn_deal.
+Once a target is selected, starting from the target, two players take turns to deal an Attack.
+The first player that fails to do so takes (by default) 1 damage from the other player.